Last Updated on 17 February, 2021 by Veronica

 - Check Out: US Route 66 planning

-5. Devil’s Elbow (and take a picture of the view and the river)
+6. Devil’s Elbow (and take a picture of the view and the river)

-It is called the devil’s elbow because it is a very closed meander where the lumber boats were jammed along the river.
-It is a very special stretch because it is the only stretch that was modified to have 4 lanes, 2 for each direction.
+It is called the devil’s elbow because it is a closed meander where the lumber boats were jammed along the river.

-6. Bonnie & Clyde’s Hideout (and walk Joplin by the way)
+7. Bonnie & Clyde’s Hideout (and walk Joplin by the way)

-Famous bank robbers Bonnie & Clyde toured much of Route 66.
-In Joplin they rented an apartment with a garage at 34 st, 2 blocks west of Main St. The police found out and went looking for them.
+The police found out and went looking for them.
 The result was a shootout between the gang and the police.
-Two policemen were killed and the gang escaped.
+Two policemen were killed, and the gang escaped.

-7. Bank branches converted into Baxter Springs cafes
+8. Banks Converted into Baxter Springs cafes

-8. Catoosa Blue Whale (and lie on the lawn for a while – if you can-)
+9. Catoosa Blue Whale (and lie on the lawn for a while – if you can-)

-In Catoosa, you’ll see one of the icons on Route 66 and it’s a completely obligatory stop, “The Blue Whale”.
+In Catoosa, you’ll see one of the icons on Route 66, and it’s a completely obligatory stop, “The Blue Whale.”

-The blue whale was part of a small water park on Route 66 in the 1970s.
-It is in a pond and in a quiet environment, with some tables and benches to sit on.
-It was typical among bikers to take a dip in the pond by throwing themselves from the whale.
-In 1980 the park was closed and left in a state of abandonment until in 2002 it was restored by volunteers.
+It was typical for bikers to take a dip in the pond by throwing themselves from the whale.
+In 1980 the park was closed and left in a state of abandonment until, in 2002, it was restored by volunteers.

 9. Center of the Universe in Tulsa (and listening to yourself when you speak)